Pruthvi1-T/Pruthvi1-T/README.md

 # 💫 About Me:
 Software Engineer<br>
 Perpetual student of programming
-Focused on fundamentals
+Focused on fundamentals <br>
 Learning one abstraction at a time.

 <br>Interests: Distributed Systems, Cloud, React, AI agents and Web.<br><br>